-Early morning exercise and staying under the morning sun were few advices we got from our elementary mentors.
-That through it, we can get vitamin D from the sun.
+Early morning exercise and staying under the morning sun were just few of the advises we got from our elementary mentors.
+We were taught that such activities help us get vitamin D from the sun.

 Does vitamin D really comes from the sun?
-Truth is, the only particle that the light from the sun is carrying is photon and I believe vitamin D is not made up of these photons.
+Truth is, the only particle that the sunlight carries are photons and I don’t think that vitamin D is made up of these photons.

 Other forms of vitamin D includes Vitamin D1 (a molecular compound of ergocalciferol with lumisterol), Vitamin D2 (or ergocalciferol which is made from ergosterol, a cholesterol found in fungi e.g. mushroom), Vitamin D4 (22-dihydroergocalciferol), and vitamin D5 (sitocalciferol).